 All Directors have access to the Company Secretary who is appointed by the Board.
 The Company Secretary reports to the CEO and is accountable to the Board, through the Chair, on governance matters.

-All senior executives have written agreements with CPA Australia that set out the terms of their appointment.
+All Executive Leaders have formal, written agreements with CPA Australia that set out the terms of their appointment.

-All staff and management including the senior executives of CPA Australia are subject to annual performance planning and reviews.
-They are assessed against achievement of their job specifications and key performance goals, contribution towards specific business and strategic objectives and adherence to CPA Australia’s values and culture.
+All employees and management, including the ELT of CPA Australia, are subject to annual performance planning and reviews.
+They are assessed against achievement of their job specifications and key performance goals, contribution towards specific business and strategic objectives, including enhancing member satisfaction through focused activities aligned to the Strategy, and adherence to CPA Australia’s values and culture.

-The Board has ultimate approval of remuneration changes that have been assessed, advised and benchmarked by management, and approves remuneration of the CEO and direct reports.
+The Board has ultimate approval of remuneration changes that have been prepared by management and benchmarked by external consultants.
+The Board approves the remuneration of the CEO and the CEO’s direct reports.

-Along with all staff, all executives of CPA Australia including the CEO have an at-risk component of their remuneration that is tied to both their own performance and that of the Company.
+Along with the organisation’s people, all Executive Leaders of CPA Australia including the CEO, have an at-risk component of their remuneration that is tied to both their own performance and that of the Company.

-It does this through the Company’s Inclusion and Diversity Policy which applies to:
+The Company’s Inclusion and Diversity Policy applies to: